LF-digitala-kanaler/LFUI-components/README.md

 To run the tests use `npm run visual:test`, it's also possible to only test component that contain a specific name like `npm run visual:test button`.

 ### Update
-Use `npm run visual:update` to update the base line image.
+Use `npm run visual:update` to update the base line images.

 # Making a release